 ‘In my first year of teaching, a very special student decorated a glass jar for me.
 She wrote really beautiful messages about me on tiny scrolls of paper and then put the scrolls into the jar.
 She said the messages were to make me feel good if I was ever having a bad day.
 I still have it.’ – Steph

-‘My favourite gift was from a student who had written a letter to me about how much she liked being in my class and then the mother had it framed for my desk.
-Another gift that I really liked was a small pot plant for my desk.’ – Holly
+‘My favorite gift was from a student who had written a letter to me about how much she liked being in my class and then the mother had it framed for my desk.
+Another gift that I really liked was a small potted plant for my desk.’ – Holly

 Gifts that Give Twice